incubyte/incubyte.github.io/content/blog/salesforce-vs-in-house-custom-development.md

 Consider your requirements and choose wisely.
 Will your end users absolutely benefit from the CRM or could they do more with a custom tool?

 ## The power of Metamorphosis, a.k.a.
-Custom Software Development
+Custom Tailored Development

-- Custom software development keeps your business, clients, and employees in mind from day one.
-Which means an ecosystem is built to your exact needs and specifications.
-Low-code CRMs, while effective, can't offer that kind of cohesiveness.
-With Salesforce, the only option is to find ways to make a pre-existing framework work for your business.
+- **Ecosystem built per your need** so keeps your business, client and employees in mind from day one.
-- Custom software shifts the cost from Op-ex to Cap-ex for many use cases, such as internal workflows that support multiple users.
-Once built, the ongoing investment to enhance, maintain, support and run is often significantly lower than the monthly per-user license cost of a CRM.
+- **Cost shifts from opex to capex** once built you do not have to pay additional per user you add to the ecosystem
-- If done right, custom software development can be faster and yield better tangible outcomes for the end user and the overall business.
+- **Can be faster cheaper and better** if done right
-- Having an experienced partner, can ensure that custom software development is reliable, scalable, and significantly affordable.
+- **With Incubyte**, your software can be reliable, scalable, and significantly affordable

 Choosing a direction to tackle a system overhaul is never easy.
 There are no simple decisions, and every action has long-lasting consequences.
 We hope this study helped you understand your options better and what they ultimately translate to for your business.
 Contact us if you want to know how tailored digital products can uplift your business and enable your employees.
 We would love to help you with your Metamorphosis.